2004 Summer Olympics: Participating National Olympic Committees

+Number of athletes by National Olympic Committee

+10,557 athletes from 201 NOCs participated in the 2004 Summer Olympics.

 Sports

 The sports featured at the 2004 Summer Olympics are listed below.
 Officially there were 301 events in 28 sports as swimming, diving, synchronised swimming and water polo are classified by the IOC as disciplines within the sport of aquatics, and wheelchair racing was a demonstration sport.
 For the first time, the wrestling category featured women's wrestling and in the fencing competition women competed in the sabre.
 American Kristin Heaston, who led off the qualifying round of women's shot put became the first woman to compete at the ancient site of Olympia.

 The demonstration sport of wheelchair racing was a joint Olympic/Paralympic event, allowing a Paralympic event to occur within the Olympics, and for the future, opening up the wheelchair race to the able-bodied.
 The 2004 Summer Paralympics were also held in Athens, from 17 to 28 September.